-Policy / Plan / Programme Main environmental / socio-economic objectives How the PPP affects, or is affected by the Fareham LPR economic or environmental well-being of their local area.
-Environment Bill 2019-2021 (Updated Jan 2020) The Environment Bill will put the environment at the centre of policy making.
-It will make sure that we have a cleaner, greener and more resilient country for the next generation.
-It includes details on: creating a new governance framework for the environment; a new direction for resources and waste management; improving air quality; securing our water services; enhancing our green spaces; and updating laws on chemicals (REACH).
-The Local Plan will need to take account of forthcoming changes to environmental policy.
-ODPM Warm Homes and Energy Conservation Act (2000) Requires the Government to develop and instigate a strategy to eradicate fuel poverty in England by 2016 and Wales by 2018.
-The Local Plan should help facilitate the provision of affordable, high quality and energy efficient housing.
-National Planning Policy Framework (Revised 2019) Replacing PPS12 (Local Spatial Planning) and PPG17 (Planning for Open Space, Sport and Recreation), the policy sets out the Government's planning policies for England and is a framework for local policies and how they should be applied.
+Policy / Plan / Programme Main environmental / socio-economic objectives How the PPP affects, or is affected by the Fareham LPR between cities and surrounding regions.
+UN The Aarhus Convention (1998) Links environmental rights and human rights.
+It establishes that sustainable development can be achieved only through the involvement of all stakeholders and links government accountability and environmental protection.
+The DPD has the potential to promote development which improves community cohesion, enhances environmental quality and facilitates stakeholder involvement.
+Social Exclusion Unit: Preventing Social Exclusion (2001) The primary aims are to prevent social exclusion, and reintegrate people who have become excluded.
+Improvement is required in the areas of truancy, rough sleeping, teenage pregnancy, youth at risk and deprived neighbourhoods.
+The DPD should support community cohesion through the provision of new educational, health, leisure and recreational facilities and by facilitating development which improves the public realm, promotes social inclusion and accessibility.
+National Planning Policy Framework (2012) Replacing PPS12 (Local Spatial Planning) and PPG17 (Planning for Open Space, Sport and Recreation), the policy sets out the Government's planning policies for England and is a framework for local policies and how they should be applied.
 In response to the UN resolution 24/187, the framework performs a sustainable development role (economic, social and environmental) in the planning system, outlining 12 core planning principles for plan and decision making, including - Promoting healthy communities, and Supporting high quality communications infrastructure; The planning system can play an important role in facilitating social interaction and creating healthy, inclusive communities.
 Local planning authorities should create a shared vision with communities of the residential environment and facilities they wish to see.
-Local policies and decisions should therefore promote: Safe and accessible environments and developments.
-Opportunities for members of the community to mix and meet.
-Plan for development and use of high quality shared public space.
-Guard against loss of facilities.
-Ensure established shops can develop in a sustainable way Ensure integrated approach to housing and community facilities and services.
+Local policies and decisions should therefore promote: • Safe and accessible environments and developments. • Opportunities for members of the community to mix and meet. • Plan for development and use of high quality shared public space. • Guard against loss of facilities. • Ensure established shops can develop in a sustainable way • Ensure integrated approach to housing and community facilities and services.
 Local and neighbourhood plans should identify community green spaces of particular importance (including recreational and tranquillity) to them, ensuring any development of these areas is ruled out in a majority of circumstances.
-The framework sets out open space, sport and recreation considerations for neighbourhood planning bodies These include an assessment of needs and opportunities; setting local standards; maintaining an adequate supply of open space and sports and recreational facilities; planning for new open space and sports and recreational facilities; and planning obligations.
-The Local Plan should have due regard to the NPPF 'promoting healthy community' and 'Supporting high quality communications infrastructure' principles.
+The framework sets out open space, sport and recreation considerations for neighbourhood planning bodies These include an assessment of needs and opportunities; setting local standards; maintaining an adequate supply of open space and sports and recreational facilities; and planning boligations.
+Advanced, high quality communications infrastructure is essential for sustainable economic growth.
+The development of high speed broadband technology and other communications networks also plays a vital role in enhancing the provision The DPD should have due regard to the NPPF 'promoting healthy community' and 'Supporting high quality communications infrastructure' principles. of local community facilities and services.
+The NPPF states on page 17 that 'to deliver the social, recreational and cultural facilities and services that the community needs, planning policies and decisions should plan for the use of shared space and guard against unnecessary loss of The DPD should support and diversify current and future social, recreational and cultural facilities and services.